arafatm/arafatm.github.io/_articles/games/swtor/readme.md

 You need to get there before the trade so you can recover your ship and cargo.
 Go to the rendezvous point inside the volcano base to stop Skavak from selling your cargo.
+- Sepatist Leader Dareg
+- Skavak stole a rusty antique droid from Dareg
+- Syreena is Skavak's girl

 Chasing Skavak: Skavak has escaped Ord Mantell using your ship and is bound for Coruscant.
 You’ve acquired a shuttle pass from Syreena so you can follow him and reclaim what’s rightfully yours.
 Go to the spaceport in Fort Garnik and board a shuttle to Carrick Station to go to Coruscant.
+- Skavak ghosted Syreena
+- Syreena killed Viidu.
+Paid me for shuttle flight to Coruscant
+- Bounty hunters Kindin & Xo'ru are waiting for me at spaceport

 #####  Trooper - Ord Mantell (Bounce between these and have them finish Ord Mantell at the same time)